paritytech/review-bot/README.md

 	- **exclude**: An array of regular expressions pointing to the files that this rule should ignore when deciding if it should evaluate the Pull Request.
 		- **optional**
 - **type**: This must be the string `basic`.
-- **min_approvals**: The number of approvals that are need to fulfill this condition.
+- **minApprovals**: The number of approvals that are need to fulfill this condition.
 	- It can not be lower than 1.
 	- **Optional**: Defaults to 1.
 	- Must be greater than the number of users available (you cannot request 5 approvals from a team of 4 users)